An EIS guide to loss relief

 Using a self-assessment form

-If you complete a self-assessment tax return, you can claim EIS losses against either income tax or capital gains tax by completing the SA108 form.
+If you complete a self-assessment tax return, you can claim EIS losses against either income tax or capital gains tax by completing the SA108 form when either the shares are disposed of or when the shares are of nil value.

 Loss relief claimed through self-assessment may reduce the amount of tax that an individual needs to pay for the relevant tax year.
 If that means they have already paid too much income tax, they can request that HMRC repay the excess either by cheque or directly into their bank account, by completing the relevant part of the self-assessment form.